 Launch parameter Description Description Enter a description of the launch.
 Battery type Make sure the appropriate battery type is selected, otherwise the battery gauge will not be accurate when checking the logger status.
 Logging interval Set how often the logger will record data (for example every 30 minutes, hour, etc).
 The minimum logging interval is 1 second and the maximum is 18 hours.
 Keep in mind that the faster the logging interval, the more quickly the batteries will be depleted.
-See the Estimating Battery Life section on page 17 for more details.
+See the Estimating Battery Life section on page 11 for more details.
 Sampling interval For use with sensors that support software-selectable measurement averaging.
 The sampling interval sets how often sensors will take measurements between logging intervals.
 Check the sensor's data sheet or manual to determine if your sensor supports measurement averaging.
 When a sampling interval is used during launch, all the sampled measurements for the sensor are averaged together and the average is then recorded as one data point at each logging interval.
 The individual data points that comprise the average are not saved; only the final, averaged data point is saved.
 Set the sampling interval to one of the predefined settings from 1 second to 4 minutes.
 The sampling interval must be less than or equal to the logging interval.
-Sampling rates shorter than 1 minute will reduce the logger's battery life .
-Important: If you do not have any sensors that support measurement averaging, set the sampling interval to "Off" as there will be no benefit and it will reduce battery consumption.
+Sampling rates shorter than 1 minute will reduce the logger's battery life.
+Important: If you do not have any sensors that support measurement averaging, set the sampling interval to "Off" as there will be no benefit and it will reduce

+Launch parameter Description battery consumption.
 When to start logging Choose one of the following start modes for the logger: Start logging now.
 The logger will start recording measurements as soon as you are finished configuring the launch.
 Delayed start.
 The launch is postponed until the exact date and time you specify.
-You can add sensors to the logger any time before the specified start time. • Button start .
-This allows you to configure the launch settings, but start the actual launch when you want by pressing a button on the logger.
+You can add sensors to the logger any time before the specified start time.
+Button start.
+The launch will not start until you press a button on the logger.
+This allows you to configure the launch settings in advance, but start the actual launch when you want without choosing a specific date and time.
 You can add sensors any time before pressing the button on the logger.
 Save settings for a later launch.
 Select this option when you want to save the current launch settings for a future launch, but not start the launch now (for example, prior to heading into the field).
+This is useful if you plan on launching the logger with a Palm handheld, which doesn't allow you to change launch settings.
 Wrap around when full When this box is checked, new data will overwrite the oldest data in the logger sequentially one sample at a time when the memory is full.
 The logger will continue logging indefinitely until either the logger is read out and stopped or the battery fails.
 If this box is not checked, the logger will stop logging when the memory is full and preserve acquired data.
-Edit sensor locations Give each sensor a name of up to 30 characters.
+For more information on memory, see the Logger memory section on page 16.
+Edit sensor locations Give each sensor a name of up to 30 characters to help identify individual sensors.
 Deployment notes Add up to 2000 characters of notes about the launch.